ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 // {ok:true}
 ```

-Even if the document id doesn't already exist, *silverlining* will write a new document, so in a sense the `update` function is rather like an "upsert" operation: either update and replace the existing document or create a new one.
+Even if the document id doesn't already exist, *cloudant-quickstart* will write a new document, so in a sense the `update` function is rather like an "upsert" operation: either update and replace the existing document or create a new one.
 For this reason, an `upsert` function also exists that is a synonym of the `update` function.

 You can also just supply an object which contains the keys you wish to update.
 Let's say you have pre-existing document: